Land Degradation Neutrality Fund

 What is the LDN Fund?

 The LDN Fund is an impact investment fund blending resources from the public, private and philanthropic sectors to support achieving LDN through sustainable land management and land restoration projects implemented by the private sector.
 GM spearheaded the establishment of the LDN Fund and undertook its initial design with support from the Governments of France, Luxembourg, Norway, and the Rockefeller Foundation and involvement of an advisory group that brought together representatives from the public financial institutions, international NGOs, and academia.
 A private sector investment management firm Mirova, an affiliate of Natixis Investment Managers dedicated to responsible investing, was selected competitively to manage the LDN Fund.
 Officially launched at UNCCD COP 13 in Ordos, China, the LDN Fund is the first-of-its-kind investment vehicle leveraging public money to raise private capital for sustainable land projects.
-Anchor investors – the European Investment Bank and the French Development Agency – are joined by institutional investors including the first north-American private investor Fondaction, the Fondation de France foundation, and insurance companies BNP Paribas Cardiff and Garance.
-The initiative is also backed by de-risking partners that include the Government of Luxembourg, IDB Invest, and the Global Environment Facility.
-In total, investors have announced commitments of over USD 100 million out of a target of USD 300 million.
+Public investors – including the European Investment Bank, the French Development Agency, the UK department for environment food and rural affairs (DEFRA), the Government of Luxembourg, Global Affairs Canada (GAC) – are joined by private institutional investors including the first north-American private investor Fondaction, Fondation de France, and insurance companies BNP Paribas Cardiff, Allianz, BPCE Vie and Garance.
+An LDN technical assistance facility is also established alongside the fund, and managed by IDH, to enable the investment transaction, reduce risks and increase development impact of potential projects.
+The facility is supported by the Global Environment Facility and the French Development Agency.

 By leveraging long-term non-grant financing, the LDN Fund will invest in financially viable private projects on land rehabilitation and sustainable land management worldwide, including sustainable agriculture, sustainable livestock management, agro-forestry, and sustainable forestry.
 Eligible projects generate environmental and socio-economic benefits as well as financial returns.